drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 It's not unusual for such a person to create more debt than the actual value he/she brings to the table, and yet that's fine as it's part of their learning journey and something to be expected.
 The point here is that young programmers usually focus on building up their career, but their goals don't necessarily include the long-term success of the project they happen to be working on.

 When working with such people try to be extra patient and understanding.
 Provide good guidance and explain as much as possible, in order to set a good example and lead them towards becoming better professionals.
-Mentoring novice programmers has actually been one of the most rewarding elements of my career; it's fun and I usually end up learning something new when I engage into conversations with them.
+Mentoring novice programmers has actually been one of the most rewarding elements of my career; apart from being fun, I usually end up learning something new myself.

 ### Hipsters